SteamOS · Bazzite · CachyOS · Steam Deck · Windows (beta)

 One app, the whole box.

-Monitoring, rescue, and input for a living-room Linux gaming PC — the parts you actually reach for from the couch.
+Vitals, rescue, and input for a living-room gaming PC: the parts you actually reach for from the couch.

 Live dashboard

-CPU temperature, load, memory, per-disk usage, uptime, and the health of every systemd service you watch — refreshing in real time.
+CPU temperature, load, memory, per-disk usage, uptime, and the health of every background service you watch (systemd on Linux, Windows services), refreshed in real time.

 Rescue actions